 If you went to trial and you lost at trial, now you have a right to appeal.
 What this means is, not that you just get to say, “Hey, the trial went poorly, I want a new trial.”
 You have to find a legal reason for a new trial, which you were convicted is not such a reason.
 You have to find a legal error that was made; either by the prosecutor or the judge or some other problem happened in your case.
-So, what you’re in essence saying is during the appeal, you say this to the higher court, the Court of Appeals, “I didn’t get a fair trial” for some reason.
+So, what you’re in essence saying to the higher court, the Court of Appeals, “I didn’t get a fair trial” for some reason.

 Maybe the trial judge overruled an objection by the defense attorney or failed to let important evidence into your trial, or there was an issue with the jury instructions.
 That’s a very common area for an appeal to be brought.

 So, these are very important issues; you have a strict time limit to file your notice of appeal.
 It all goes in front normally a three-judge panel in the State and in the Federal Court, it goes to San Francisco here in the Ninth Circuit, where I have appeared on many occasions and argued cases.
 You get a three-judge panel there as well.
 What you’re looking for is a legal reason to say the trial wasn’t fair.
 If you find such a reason, such a problem, if the Court of Appeals says, “Yes, this was a problem.”
 Then, you are on your way to maybe getting your case reversed.